 Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 Westerners might be inclined to think that China’s government is much like Star Trek’s Borg: single-minded, antagonistic to individuality, intent on absorbing new territory at its margins and new technology wherever it finds it.
 The territorial and technological acquisitiveness is certainly real, and has been a source of conflict with China’s neighbours and trading partners.
-But the steadfastness of the Chinese government is often illusory.
+But the steadfastness of the Chinese government is often an illusion.
 The political jousting so familiar to Westerners also occurs in China, but is hidden behind carefully worded communiqués.

 The masking of political discord in China is a product of its one-party system.
 In a democracy, a government that loses the people’s trust will be removed from office at the next election.
-The party of the ousted government will not be happy, but it will rebuild itself and contest the next election.
+The ousted party will not be happy, but it will rebuild itself and contest the next election.
 Noisy political dissent, both within parties and between them, is a normal part of the process.
 In a one-party system, on the other hand, a loss of trust leads to social unrest.
 Low levels of unrest are manageable, but extreme unrest can lead to the collapse of the entire system, as it did in Poland and the rest of the Eastern Bloc.
 Governments operating under one-party systems are acutely aware of this possibility.
 They suppress their internal disagreements in order to appear united, powerful, and resolute.

 China’s leaders have had serious behind-the-scenes disputes over policy, but the range of policy options has been constrained by the country’s commitment to Maoist ideology.
 Indeed, disputes over policy have often morphed into disputes over ideology, and the careers of prominent leaders have been ended by charges of ideological impurity.
 Peng Dehuai is one example: he opposed Mao’s handling of the famine that occurred in the years around 1960, and was promptly purged from the party as a “right deviationist.”
 Other leaders have been cast aside, only to be “rehabilitated” later.
 Deng Xiaoping was twice purged and rehabilitated before becoming China’s paramount leader.